 This can happen if:

-- Your body doesn’t make enough red blood cells
+- The body doesn’t make enough hemoglobin or red blood cells.

-- Bleeding causes you to lose red blood cells more quickly than they can be replaced
+- Bleeding causes loss of red blood cells and hemoglobin faster than they can be replaced.

 What red blood cells do